CrimsonGlacier/DockerMSSQLPageCounter/README.md

      docker network inspect bridge

-Find the "sql1" IPv4Address and copy it to a notepad, the cidr notation does not need to be copied.
+Find the "sql1" IPv4Address and copy it to a notepad, the CIDR notation does not need to be copied.

 Navigate to /setup files/ and right click on main.py and open in notepad.
 In the section where it says: